OnTheLine/otl-bookdown/notes-todo/2-evolving-tools-discrim.md

 ...Eventually, as overt racism became harder to defend, Connecticut's white suburbs relied more on exclusionary zoning policies, with "color-blind" rules that required higher-price single-family home construction, effectively blocking lower-wealth families, and by extension, most people of color.
 As a result, Connecticut's city-suburban barriers trace their legacy to color lines that have faded over time, but remain in force today primarily due to class lines, supported by local and state government.

+REFOCUS on government-sponsored housing (not school?) segregation, and differentiate from other types of segregation, such as real estate boards, etc.

 REFOCUS on how overt racial discrimination shifted over time from overt and written to hidden and verbal

 Re-read weaverNegroGhetto1967: ch 12 Hemmed in: more than racial covenants